-There are two types of muscle fibres: slow twitch and fast twitch.
-Fast twitch muscle fibres contract with greater speed and force, which are needed for short bursts of intense activities including sprinting or lifting heavy objects.
-Slow twitch fibres contract for longer periods and at lower intensities and are used in activities such as walking, slow running or easy cycling.
-The ACTN3 gene encodes the alpha-actinin-3 protein, which is only expressed in fast twitch muscle fibres.
-Therefore, certain variations in this gene can be beneficial for exercises or activities requiring strength and power.
-In particular, individuals with the CC variant of ACTN3 are more likely to excel at strength-based activities.
+There are two types of muscle fibers: slow twitch and fast twitch.
+Both fiber types are needed in all sports and exercises, however there will be a higher use and demand for one fiber type versus the other depending on the sport.
+Fast twitch muscle fibers contract with greater speed and force, which are needed for short bursts of intense activities including sprinting, jumping and acceleration and change of direction in team sports.
+Slow twitch fibers contract for longer periods and at lower intensities and are used in activities such as longer distance endurance sports like cross-country skiing, running, swimming and cycling.
+The ACTN3 gene encodes the alpha-actinin-3 protein, which is only expressed in fast twitch muscle fibers.
+Therefore, certain variations in this gene can be beneficial for exercises or sports requiring strength and power.
+In particular, individuals with the CC variant of ACTN3 are more likely to excel at power or strength-based sports.
 Those with the TC variant have a slightly enhanced power and strength potential.